Banded Push-ups

 Follow these step-by-step instructions to perform Banded Push-ups with proper form and technique.

-Start in a plank position with your hands shoulder-width apart and a resistance band looped around your upper back and under your palms.
+Start in a push-up position with your hands slightly wider than shoulder-width apart, and a resistance band looped across your upper back and under your hands.

-Keep your core tight to maintain a straight line from your head to heels during the exercise.
+Keep your body in a straight line from your head to your heels, engaging your core.

 Secondary Muscles